 Did you find any debris on the condenser coil and clean it off?

 Did you find any water in the drip pan or any clogs in the condensation line?

 ?
 Did you see any particular problems that might need to be addressed before the next inspection?

 Mention any other specific A/C problem you may have had in the last year

 Tip #2: It’s important that the person who is inspecting your system is licensed and insured expert you can trust, rather than a high-pressure salesperson who will encourage you to replace a unit that isn’t broken (Do things seem to be running/cooling fine?
 If yes, but you’re being told to replace, get a second opinion!).
 Try this instead: the Trane Comfort Specialist Locator will help you find someone in your area that can offer you a maintenance service plan (which may be more cost-effective than one-time services) to inspect and clean your air conditioning unit.
 Their technicians can also answer any questions you may have during your inspection and make recommendations.

 Thanks so much to Trane for sponsoring this post!
 If you want more, I’ll be posting another list of DO’S and DON’Ts very soon.
-The Trane website also has lots of helpful resources for troubleshooting, maintenance
+The Trane website also has lots of helpful resources for problem-solving, maintenance